 Not all broadband providers offer 12 month contracts, but you can find one with any of the following:

-Who benefits most from a 12 month broadband deal?
+Who are 12 month broadband deals for?

 Short-Term Renters (ie. Students, Young Professionals)